Ingrown Toenail Specialist

 How is an ingrown toenail diagnosed?

-The team at Aloha Foot and Ankle Associates diagnoses an ingrown toenail by conducting a visual observation.
-They also ask about your lifestyle and symptoms.
+The team at Aloha Foot and Ankle Associates diagnoses an ingrown toenail by conducting a clinical exam.
+They will also ask about your lifestyle and symptoms.
 Because an ingrown toenail is visible to the naked eye, there’s no need for X-rays or an MRI.

 How is an ingrown toenail treated?